subjectId: 690245 visibleTabCount: 8

 Billy Matthews

 Billy Matthews was born in Austin, Texas in 1920.
-While a student at the University of Texas he was associated with several musical comedy productions.
-He graduated with a Bachelor of fine Arts degree in 1942.
-In 1946 Mr. Matthews produced and directed historical pageants for the Texas and New Mexico State Centennial Committees.
+While a student at the University of Texas, he was associated with several musical comedy productions that are represented in scrapbooks in the archive.
+Matthews graduated with a B.A. in fine arts in 1942.
+In 1946, Matthews produced and directed historical pageants for the Texas and New Mexico State Centennial Committees.
+Matthews had a long and successful experience as a director and production stage manager that included work on Broadway and with national touring companies, as well as a broad range of university, stock, and dinner theaters.
+A highlight of Matthews's career was his production of Oklahoma for the White House during Lyndon Johnson's presidency.
+He died in January 1997.

 Terry Miller